ska-telescope/developer.skatelescope.org/src/tools/bdd-test-context.rst

 The SKA does not just need software to work.
 There is a vast amount of hardware to run, and the software and hardware must be integrated, as well as the various software components.
 The SKA has a large number of formal requirements, which specify what the telescope is and what it should do.
 We have L1 requirements on the whole telescope or observatory, L2 requirements on the various sub-systems, interface requirements on the interfaces between the sub-systems, and verification requirements, which help demonstrate the correct operation of the SKA telescopes.

 BDD tests, with their plain language description, thus can provide living documentation of the current capabilities of the system.
 BDD tests can help provide a traceability report, which fits in well with an engineering culture that needs to meet formal requirements.
-Because we can integrate BDD tests into our standard software CI/CD pipelines, we can run these tests automatically, and thus verify new features and also provide assurance that that there's been no regression.
+Because we can integrate BDD tests into our standard software CI/CD pipelines, we can run these tests automatically, and thus verify new features and also provide assurance that there's been no regression.
 We can use JIRA to collate the output of the CI/CD pipeline, and to link tests to requirements.

 BDD JIRA integration
 --------------------